OliverStone01/Studying-SecurityPlus/My-notes/module-5/User-training.md

 ### Notes

-Security training is a best practice and it is important to do before a user ever connects to the network.
+Security training is the best practice and it is important to do before a user ever connects to the network.

 Training isn’t a one size fits all and the training may beed to be adjusted depending on what department and what their job role is.